TIVisionOSS/cynapse/SECURITY.md

 ## Reporting a Vulnerability

-**Please do not file public GitHub/GitLab issues for security vulnerabilities.**
+**Please do not file public GitHub issues for security vulnerabilities.**

 We take security seriously and appreciate responsible disclosure.
 If you discover a security vulnerability in Cynapse, please report it privately: